 About all

-Influenza (the flu) is a contagious virus that causes infections of the nose, throat, and lungs.
-There are many types of flu (influenza A, B, and C) but we’ll talk high level about it.
-Flu symptoms are quick to appear and though it may feel as though they linger, they normally last no longer than two weeks.
-It’s also important to note that viruses are not responsive to antibiotics, making the flu a waiting game of fluids, tissues and rest.
+Influenza, or the flu, is a contagious virus that infects the respiratory system, causing infections of the nose, throat, and lungs.
+There are several types of flu viruses (influenza A, B, and C), but they all share similar symptoms.
+Flu symptoms tend to appear quickly and, while they may feel like they linger, typically last no more than two weeks.
+It’s important to note that the flu is caused by a virus, so it is not responsive to antibiotics.
+The best course of action is to rest, stay hydrated, and let the illness run its course.

-Pneumonia is a serious infection or inflammation of one or both lungs and is typically caused by a viral bacterial infection.
+Pneumonia is a serious infection or inflammation of one or both lungs, typically caused by a viral or bacterial infection.
 It can be a result of severe cases of the flu, the common cold, or COVID-19.
 In young children, respiratory syncytial virus (RSV) is the most common cause of viral pneumonia.
 Pneumonia can be life-threatening and should be treated as soon as possible.

 Flu Symptoms